themohammadreza/MultiAV/README.md

 2. **Worker execution** (`run_scan` in `app/workers/tasks.py`): calls the dispatcher with the job ID and file path.
 3. **Engine dispatcher** (`app/services/engines/dispatcher.py`):
    - Marks the job as `running...`.
-   - Executes each engine (ClamAV, YARA) sequentially, persisting an `EngineResult` with `success` or `error` status and normalized payload.
+   - Executes each engine (ClamAV, Windows Defender, YARA) sequentially, persisting an `EngineResult` with `success` or `error` status and normalized payload.
    - Marks the job `done` and records completion time.
 4. **Result retrieval** (`GET /api/v1/results/{job_id}`): returns job status and list of engine result payloads; 404 is raised for unknown jobs.